Plantar Warts

 Types of Plantar Warts

-There are 2 types of plantar warts – solitary wart and mosaic warts.
+There are 2 types of plantar warts – solitary and mosaic.

 Causes of plantar warts - Straits Podiatry Singapore